Bath School of Art and Design

-Bath School of Art and Design is an art college in Bath, England, now known separately as Bath School of Art and Bath School of Design.
+Bath School of Art and Design is an art college in Bath, England, now known separately as the Bath School of Art and the Bath School of Design.
 It forms part of the Bath Spa University whose main campus is located a few miles from the City at Newton Park, between Newton St Loe and Corston, in North Somerset, just outside the city of Bath.
 Bath School of Art is based at the new, award-winning Locksbrook Campus, on the river Avon, in the west of the city.
 Bath School of Design is spread across Locksbrook and Sion Hill Campuses.
 The present Heads of School are Dan Allen (School of Art) and Kerry Curtis (School of Design).